Overview of Pennsylvania Theft/Larceny Laws

 Need Legal Help?
 Get a Free Evaluation of Your Theft Case

-Theft is a relatively common criminal offense that can be as simple as shoplifting and as complex as a diamond heist.
+Theft can be as simple as shoplifting and as complex as a diamond heist.
 In either scenario, the prosecution must prove beyond the shadow of a doubt that the defendant took the property knowing he or she had no rightful claim to that property.
 Learn more about your theft case by having a Pennsylvania criminal defense attorney review the facts of your case for free.